karendcl/karendcl/README.md

 ### Hi there 👋

-I'm a 3rd year Computer Science student at the University of Havana.
+I'm a Computer Science student at the University of Havana.

 ---